 Nashville is Americana at its best.
-The city's down-home country flare and vibrant music scenes that encompass many genres of musical taste warrant its reputation of "Music City."
-When one thinks of Nashville, they automatically think of country music, the Grand Ole' Opry, Hee Haw and a whole host of national favorites that have captivated tourists and television viewers for decades.
+The city's down-home country flare and vibrant music scenes that encompass many genres of musical taste warrant its reputation as "Music City."
+When one thinks of Nashville, they automatically think of country music, the Grand Ole' Opry, Hee Haw, and a whole host of national favorites that have captivated tourists and television viewers for decades.
 Downtown Nashville has also grown through the years and has become known by many as the "Southern Boomtown."

 The Grand Ole Opry House is one of the most notable tourist attractions in downtown Nashville.
 It's the city's premier country music stage and concert hall.
 The Opry House plays host to weekly performances by top country musicians from the country.
 A visit to Nashville, Tennessee is certainly not complete without a stop at this iconic Opry House that has had its roots in the city since 1925.

 The Tennessee State Museum is located in the Capitol Mall State Park and houses exhibitions, artifacts, and other mementos chronicling the state's development and history.
 Permanent exhibits such as "The First Tennesseans" highlight the lives of the indigenous peoples who lived in the area 12,000 years ago; other exhibits include the Civil War and Reconstruction and one focused on Andrew Jackson.
 When in downtown Nashville, this museum is a must-see.